 Can you help a child write a better story?

 Every child deserves the chance to write their own story, yet even today too many kids leave school unable to read and write well.
+As you may have seen in the media recently, literacy outcomes for Australian children are of concern to us all.
 Getting good books into kids’ hands and encouraging reading is an essential first step towards improving literacy outcomes.
-We provide brand new books of choice to kids around Australia and work with teachers, carers and community centres to help provide an environment where the benefits of reading are clear and there are the tools available to ensure more kids can read.

 We run 3 programs:

 1. Library Regeneration Program – supports primary school libraries & youth support centres in priority locations.
 This program restocks libraries with brand new books of choice.
 This is usually where there is insufficient funding for books or following natural disasters.

 2. Duck Libraries - mini libraries for pre-school aged children at priority community centres including kindergartens, hospitals and refugee centres.
 This program ensures children are given vital early exposure to books and reading at a critical stage of development.